 Our Bracken Grill Restaurant serves Breakfast and Carvery Lunch daily.
-In the evenings Bracken Grill is set for dinner and you can choose from our á la Carte or Set Dinner menus.
+In the evenings Bracken Grill is set for dinner and you can choose from either our á la Carte or Set Dinner menus.
 Steak and Seafood is our speciality and our talented chefs only use the freshest seasonal ingredients to ensure your experience is one to remember.

 See below a review of the Bracken Grill at the Bracken Court Hotel by Catherine Madden of A Taste of Ireland:-